rintaun/rspec-english/README.md

 ## Future
 I would like to rewrite this so that it takes into account a rudimentary model of a normal English sentence, in order to fix defect 2, above.
 Other suggestions are, of course, welcome.
+One benefit of doing it this way is that it will obsolete the modification to `RSpec::Core.context` and will slim down some of the other modifications a bit.

 In addition, I would like to eventually modify descriptions and join them with conjunctions where possible, e.g. turning "when one thing when another thing"